 ButcherBox is a meat delivery company that brings grass-finished meat to your door.
 In this article, we covered the differences between conventional meat and grass-fed.
 To recap, conventional animals are subject to terrible conditions where they barely see sunlight and are pumped full of chemicals.

 Antibiotics and hormones in conventional meat have been linked to antibiotic-resistance, hormonal imbalances and cancer, which is why you should avoid them at all costs.
 We noted that grass-fed doesn’t always mean antibiotic or hormone free, but all the meat offered at ButcherBox is free from these additives.

 Having the best quality meat delivered to your door with free shipping, and you can cancel anytime for whatever reason, we think you really should give this amazing company a go!
 Check here for special deals!

-ButcherBox allows you to customize your boxes where you’ll get around 8-11 pounds of meat per month.
-Choose from beef, chicken, or pork, or get a combination of each.
+Choose from beef, free range chicken thighs and breasts, chicken wings or pork, or get a combination of each.
 Bigger boxes are available for an extra cost, but there isn’t a price you can put on what you’re doing for your health or the health of the environment.